roehampton/module-content/msc-software-development-2/assessment/README.md

 3. Friday 19th March at 17.00.
 4. Friday 23rd April at 17.00.

-Each Spring features a submission (via Moodle) and a review at the next class session.
+Each Sprint features a submission (via Moodle) and a review at the next class session.
 Each group will be given **10 minutes maximum** for the review.
 Your group will be **allocated a time for the code review.** The details of the individual review points are below.
 These meetings **must be attended** at the **stated time.** Guidelines for review attendance:

 - **Being late** for the meeting or **not being ready** when the meeting starts will result in the grade for the review being capped at 50%.
 - **Not attending** the meeting will mean the review will be marked at 0%.